Saifouh/SuperMarketAnalysis/README.md

 - Model evaluation and future predictions

 The analysis provides insights into sales patterns and demonstrates how to build a deep learning model for forecasting future demand.
 Useful for data scientists and analysts working with retail sales data.

+The Supermarket Dataset that was used was taken from https://www.kaggle.com/datasets/faresashraf1001/supermarket-sales